gshanthibushan/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+The vehicle length, and vehicle ground clearance coefficients provided a non-random amount of variance to the mpg values in the dataset.
 ![image](https://user-images.githubusercontent.com/79486450/121827275-69a5ee00-cc89-11eb-9e02-3d264e1b82f0.png)

 Is the slope of the linear model considered to be zero?
 Why or why not?